Fortín San Juan de la Cruz: Other information

 The square fort is about 80 feet (24 m) per side, with one guerite (garita in Spanish).
 It covers an estimated 3.4 acre area.
 El Cañuelo Island was originally a rocky islet completely surrounded by water and accessible only by boat.
-A some point after 1986 nearby Isla de Cabras was artificially expanded to incorporate it.
+At some point after 1986 nearby Isla de Cabras was artificially expanded to incorporate it.

 A causeway connects Isla de Cabras to the main island; the road is Puerto Rico Highway 870, and it passes by the fort as it reaches the island.
 The site has views of Boca Vieja Cove to the west and San Juan Bay to the east.
 The fort itself is closed to the public, but one can walk around its walls.
 There is a small recreation area with picnic tables at the site of the fort.